yogurt-foundation/yogurt-css-documentation/src/pseudo-class-variants.md

 ## Pseudo-Class Variants

-Using utilities to style and add effects to elements when on hover, group-hover, focus, active, disabled or visited.
+Using utilities to style and add effects to elements when on hover, group-hover, focus, active, disabled, or visited.

 ### Hover